tabishfayyaz/gradle-cheat-sheet/README.md

+Gradle scripts are _configuration_ scripts that when executes configures an object of a particular type e.g. a build script executes and configures an object of type **_Project_**.
+This object is called _delegate object_ of the script.

+A build script is made up of zero or more statements (method calls, assignments, variables) and _script blocks_ (e.g. allprojects{}, dependencies{}, artifacts{})

+**Script Block** is a method call that takes a closure as an argument.

+**Closure** is a standalone block of code which can take arguments, return values and assigned to a variable.
+The real value of closures is an ability to pass closure to different methods.

 Gradle has two basic concepts: **projects** and **tasks**.
 A project can represent a library, web application or a thing to be deployed to staging/production.
 It is not necessarily always representing something that is built.

 **Task** represents some atomic piece of work which a build performs e.g. compiling classes, create a JAR, generate javadoc or publish some archive to a repository.